onweru/compose/exampleSite/content/docs/compose/search.md

 > Please note that the results under quick links will be a truncated list of the most relevant results.
 Only a maximum of 8 items will be returned.
 This number is pragmatic at best if not arbitrary.
 On the search page, the number is set to 12.

 Note that live search on the search page will behave differently than on the other pages.
-Nonetheles, the pages applies the same live search principle.
+Nonetheles, the pages apply the same live search principle.

-> Hitting enter while typing on the search page will be moot.
+> Hitting enter while typing on the search page will be moot as that page’s content will live update as you type in the search word / phrase.

 ### Customize search feedback labels

 Use the `i18n` files to do so.

 <!-- ### scoped search

 #### Searching within a specific/current page

 I think the other 3 are not only related, but can be for the most part be achieved using the good old-fashioned CTRL/CMD + F.

 (1) multilingual sites